 Trial judges in Pittsburgh and elsewhere in Pennsylvania have discretionary power when handing down sentences.
-They are allowed to sentence you to things like probation or community service in lieu of prison.Mandatory Minimum Sentences
+They are allowed to sentence you to things like probation or community service in lieu of prison if they feel your case warrants it.Mandatory Minimum Sentences

 In Pittsburgh, Pennsylvania, some offenses require mandatory minimum punishments.
 This means the judge will have to sentence you to prison for a specified number of years.
 In these cases, the judge is not allowed to give you a lighter sentence, despite mitigating or aggravating factors.How can a Criminal Lawyer in Pittsburgh Help You?

 If you call one of our Pittsburgh Criminal Defense Lawyers, he or she will explain in detail what the charges against you are.
 He or she will prepare a compelling defense to help you reduce your sentence, and will help you decide on the proper course of action for your case.